xdwong/xdwong.github.io/_pages/team.md

 ### Post-Doc
+I am looking for a Post-Doc, with a solid quantitative training, who will work full time at Bauer Human-Centered AI Lab, University of Houston.
+It can start from Spring 2023 or Fall 2023.
+If interested, please send me an email at mli at bauer.uh.edu.

 * Jian Liu, PhD from NUAA and Missouri S&T, 2022-
 * Jason Wu, PhD from UT Arlington, 2022-